umamaheshmadala/sync_warp/docs/messaging/STORAGE_STRUCTURE.md

 3. **Delete** – `Users can delete their own attachments`
    - `DELETE` policy.
    - Conditions:
-     - `bucket_id = 'message-attachments'`.
-     - First folder segment equals `auth.uid()`.
-   - Effect: users can remove files under their own `{user_id}/...` prefix, but not other users' files.

----

-## 5. CORS & Cross-Origin Strategy

-Supabase’s Storage UI no longer exposes a detailed per-bucket **CORS** configuration screen.
-Instead, you typically rely on:

-- Supabase’s default CORS behaviour for Storage endpoints, and/or
-- Your own proxy/edge layer (optional) if you need strict control over origins/headers.

-### 5.1 Recommended approach for SynC (Web + Capacitor)

-1. **Keep the bucket private** and use **signed URLs** (`createSignedUrl`) for downloads.
-2. Use `@supabase/supabase-js` from:
-   - Web: origin will be `https://yourdomain.com` or `http://localhost:*` in dev.
-   - Capacitor (iOS/Android): origin will be `capacitor://localhost` or `http://localhost`.
-3. Test uploads/downloads from each client:
-   - If everything works without CORS errors, you can rely on Supabase defaults.
-   - If you see `No 'Access-Control-Allow-Origin'` errors in the browser console, introduce a **proxy** (see below).

-### 5.2 Optional proxy layer (if you hit CORS issues)

-If you need full control over CORS headers, front Supabase Storage with your own API or edge middleware:

-- Examples: Next.js API route, Cloudflare Worker, Vercel Edge Function.
-- Flow:
-  - Client → your API (`/api/storage/*` on your domain).
-  - Your API → Supabase Storage endpoint.
-  - Your API sets `Access-Control-Allow-Origin` and related headers on the response.

-This keeps CORS configuration under your control while still using Supabase as the backing store.

-> Note: The exact CORS headers depend on your deployment, but for SynC you’ll generally allow `https://yourdomain.com`, local dev origins, and Capacitor’s `capacitor://localhost`/`http://localhost` as needed.

----

-## 6. Frontend Usage Examples

-These examples assume you are using `@supabase/supabase-js` on:
 - Web (React/Next/etc.)
 - iOS/Android via Capacitor (using the same JS code in a WebView).